metafacture/metafacture-documentation/docs/flux/Flux-User-Guide.md

 ## Overview of the commands and some examples

-1. Have a look at the [list of available Flux commands](flux-commands.html) or execute the Flux without arguments to get a short help text along with a list of all registered commands.
+1. Have a look at the [list of available Flux commands](flux-commands.html) or execute the Flux with the `-l`/`--list-commands` option to get a short help text along with a list of all registered commands.
 This is the list of Flux commands already mentioned above.
 2. There are several example Flux files along with sample data in the repo folder `examples/`: [https://github.com/metafacture/metafacture-core/tree/master/metafacture-runner/src/main/dist/examples](https://github.com/metafacture/metafacture-core/tree/master/metafacture-runner/src/main/dist/examples)

 _________________________